What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders

 \subsection{Performance comparison on link prediction}

-As GAEs, including ours, are initially designed for graph reconstruction, the trained model can easily perform link prediction task without additional fine-tuning.
-For fair comparison, we only compare MaskGAE with following methods, including (V)GAE~\cite{kipf2016variational}, AR(V)GA~\cite{PanHLJYZ18_arge}, SAGE~\cite{hamilton2017inductive}, and MGAE~\cite{mgae}, which are trained in an end-to-end fashion to perform link prediction.
+As GAEs, including our MaskGAE, are initially designed for graph reconstruction, the trained model can easily perform link prediction tasks without additional fine-tuning.
+For fair comparison, we mainly compare MaskGAE with the following methods, including (V)GAE~\cite{kipf2016variational}, AR(V)GA~\cite{PanHLJYZ18_arge}, SAGE~\cite{hamilton2017inductive}, SEAL~\cite{seal}, and MGAE~\cite{mgae}, which are trained in an end-to-end fashion to perform link prediction.
 Since GraphMAE is not initially designed for link prediction tasks, we instead trained an MLP decoder on the learned representations for GraphMAE to solve the link prediction task.
-Following a standard manner of learning-based link prediction~\cite{kipf2016variational}, we conduct experiments on Cora, CiteSeer and PubMed, removing 5\% edges for validation and 10\% edges for test.
+Following a standard manner of learning-based link prediction~\cite{kipf2016variational,seal}, we conduct experiments on Cora, CiteSeer, Pubmed, and Collab, removing 5\% edges for validation and 10\% edges for test.
 All the models are trained on the graph with the remaining 85\% existing edges.

-We report AUC score and average precision (AP), and Hits@$k$ which counts the ratio of positive edges ranked at the $k$-th place or above against all the negative edges.
-The results of baselines are quoted from~\cite{PanHLJYZ18_arge,mgae}.
+We report AUC score, average precision (AP), and Hits@$k$ which counts the ratio of positive edges ranked at the $k$-th place or above against all the negative edges.
+The results of baselines are quoted from~\cite{PanHLJYZ18_arge,mgae,seal}.
 As shown in Table~\ref{tab:link_predict}, both variants of MaskGAE achieve the leading performance over all compared algorithms regarding all evaluation metrics.
-Specifically, MaskGAE$_\text{edge}$ and MaskGAE$_\text{path}$ significantly outperform vanilla GAE on three datasets with an increase in AUCs score and AP score by 5\% on average, demonstrating the effectiveness of the proposed MaskGAE framework.
+Specifically, both MaskGAE alternatives significantly outperform vanilla GAE on three citation datasets with an increase in AUC and AP scores by 5\% on average, demonstrating the effectiveness of the proposed MaskGAE framework.
 In addition, MaskGAE outperforms strong baselines and advances new state-of-the-art on the large dataset Collab.
 We believe the result comes from the benefits of the MGM paradigm.
 On one hand, MGM helps self-supervised learning of GAEs by reducing the redundancy of contrastive views.
-On the other hand, MGM naturally eliminates the discrepancy between pre-training and downstream tasks, as the model is required to predict a portion of edges that are ``invisible'' given partial visible structure in both stages.
-In this regard, MGM help improve the performance of GAEs in modeling the graph structure and outperform the leading baselines.
+On the other hand, MGM naturally eliminates the discrepancy between pre-training and downstream tasks, as the model is required to predict a portion of edges that are ``invisible'' given partially visible structure in both training and inference stages.
+In conclusion, MGM is able to benefit the performance of GAEs in modeling the graph structure and outperforming the leading baselines.